AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Source: International Journal of Wireless and Microwave Technologies3

-DMZ example 2: A DMZ connected to a vendor
+DMZ example 2: A DMZ connected to a third-party device

-Another typical DMZ approach is connecting to a third-party, such as a vendor.
+Another typical DMZ approach is connecting to a third-party device, such as a vendor.
 Figure 2 depicts a network with a vendor linked by T1 to a router in the DMZ.

 This DMZ example can be used when companies outsource their systems to an outside party, allowing access to the vendor’s server via this setup.